mkirchner/hamt/README.md

 ### Persistent Hash Array-Mapped Tries

 One way to understand hash array-mapped tries is to look at them as an evolution of n-ary and hash trees (cf. fig. 1).
-The underlying idea here is that a

 <p align="center">
 <img src="doc/img/hamt-trees.png" width="600"></img>
 </p>
 <p class="image-caption"><b>Figure 1:</b> N-ary tree, hash tree, and
-hash array-mapped trie.
-N-ary trees </p>
+hash array-mapped trie.</p>

 A hash array mapped trie forms an *n*-ary tree.
 Internal and leaf nodes have different types: internal nodes point to *n* internal or leaf nodes and leaf nodes hold or point to data (i.e. the keys/value pairs).
-The challenge with vanilla *n*-ary trees is that they are not balanced and their performance characteristics can easily degrade to O(n) depending on the input sequence.
+The challenge with vanilla *k*-ary trees is that they are not balanced and their performance characteristics can easily degrade from O(log<sub>k</sub> n) to O(n) depending on the sequence of the input.

 For that reason, a HAMT is a *hash tree*: it uses the *hash* of the key interpreted as a sequence of bits, to detetermine the location of the leaf